Efficient Time-Series Approximation with Linear Recurrent Neural Networks: Architecture Learning and Predictive Power: Related Works

-Simple RNNs were proposed by \citet{Elm90}.
+Simple RNNs have been proposed originally by \citet{Elm90}.
 By allowing them to accept sequences as inputs and outputs rather than individual observations, RNNs extend the standard feedforward multilayer perceptron networks.
-As shown in many sequence modeling tasks, data points such as video frames, audio snippets and sentence segments are usually highly related in time.
+As shown in many sequence modeling tasks, data points such as video frames, audio snippets, and sentence segments are usually highly related in time.
 This results in RNNs being used as the indispensable tools for modeling such temporal dependencies.
-Linear RNNs and some of their properties (like short-term memory) are already investigated by \citet{WLS94}.
-Unfortunately, however, it can be a struggle to train RNNs to capture long-term dependencies \citep[see][]{BSF94,PMB13}.
-This is due to the gradients vanishing or exploding during backpropagation, which in turn makes the gradient-based optimization difficult.
+Linear RNNs and some of their properties (such as short-term memory) are already investigated in \citep{WLS94}.
+Unfortunately, however, it can be a struggle to train RNNs to capture long-term dependencies \citep{BSF94,PMB13}.
+This is due to the gradients vanishing or exploding during backpropagation which in turn makes the gradient-based optimization difficult.

-Nowadays, probably the most prominent and dominant type of RNNs are long short-term memory (LSTM) networks \citep{HS97}.
-The expression \enquote{long short-term} refers to the fact that LSTM is a model for the short-term memory which can last for a long period of time.
+As a next step, long short-term memory (LSTM) networks \citep{HS97} became a prominent and dominant type of RNN.
+The expression \emph{long short-term} refers to the fact that LSTM is a model for the short-term memory which can last for a long period of time.
 An LSTM is well-suited to classify, process and predict time series given time lags of unknown size.
-They were developed to deal with the exploding and vanishing gradient problem when training traditional RNNs (see above).
+They were developed to deal with the exploding and vanishing gradient problem when training traditional RNNs.
 A common LSTM unit is composed of a cell, an input gate, an output gate, and a forget gate.
 Each unit type is activated in a different manner, whereas in this paper we consider completely linearly activated RNNs.

-Echo state networks (ESNs) play a significant role in RNN research as they provide an architecture and supervised learning principle for RNNs.
-They do so by driving a random, large, fixed RNN, called \emph{reservoir} in this context, with the input signal, which then induces in each neuron within this reservoir network a nonlinear response signal.
-They also combine a desired output signal by a trainable linear combination of all of these response signals \citep{JH04,Jae14}. \citet{XYH07} propose a variant of ESNs that work with several independent (decoupled) smaller networks.
-ESN-style initialization has been shown effective for training RNNs with Hessian-free optimization~\citep{MS11}. \citet{Tin18} investigates the effect of weight changes in linear symmetric ESNs on (Fisher) memory of the network.